mourice-oduor/JavaScript/README.md

-# JavaScript-learnig
+# JavaScript_Concepts from beginner to advanced.
-Simple self-taught programs and beginner projects in JavaScript
+Basic self-taught JS scripts together with beginner projects in JavaScript.